edubart/nelua-lang/docs/pages/overview.md

 ## Control flow

-Nelua provides the same control flow mechanism from Lua, plus some additional ones to make low level coding easier, like `switch`, `defer` and `continue` statements.
+Nelua provides the same control flow mechanisms as Lua, plus some additional ones to make low level programming easier, like `switch`, `defer`, and `continue` statements.

 ### If

-If statement is just like in Lua:
+If statements work just like in Lua:

 ```nelua
 local a = 1 -- change this to 2 or 3 to trigger other ifs